vejhawar0/vejhawar0.github.io/_posts/cs161-midterm-grind/2025-03-11-studying-for-midterm.md

 ## Consider Human Factors
 Security systems are ultimately used a lot by ordinary people.
 As a result, you have to make the system user friendly.
 Furthermore, designers are also human and may make mistakes.
 These are things that you have to keep in mind.

+## Security is Economics
+Pretty straightforward.
+Use more resources on more valuable stuff.
+For both attackers as well as defenders.

+## Detect if you can't Prevent
+Just figures out if you've been tampered with.
+Prepare systems for worst case outcome.

+## Defense in Depth
+Layer multiplyt ypes of defenses so an attacker would have to breach all the defenses to attack a system.
+Choose whether you care about false alarms or not when layering detectors in parallel or series

+## Least Privilege
+Only give as much access as someone needs.
+Nothing more.

+## Separation of Responsibility
+Like our government system, make it so that more than one party has to approve before something happens.

+## Ensure Complete Mediation
+When enforing access control policies, think about access to every object.
+This is helpful to figure out where the vulnerabilities are.
+Need ot ensure that all access is monitored and proteted.
+Create a single reference monitored, which is a single point through which all access must occur (firewall).

+## Shannon's Maxim
+Don't rely on security through obscurity.
+In other words, assume that your attacker knows your system.
+Kerckhoff's Principle says that a cryptographic system should remain secure even when an attacke rknows all the internal details of the system.
+Secret key is the only thing that must be kept secret.

+## User fail-safe defaults
+When things fail, make sure that they fail in a safe state (default), not an unsafe or unsecure state.

+## Design security in from the start
+As it says, design with security in mind from the very beginning, not as an afterthought.

+## The Trusted Computer Base
+TCB is a portiono f the system that must operate correctly fo the security goals of the system to be assured.
+### Unbypassable
+No way to breach system security by bypassing the TCB
+### Tamper resistant:
+TCB should be protected from tampering by anyone else.
+There should be no one for things outside the TCB to modify the TCB code or state.
+### Verifiable:
+It should be possible to verify how correct the TCB is.
+Should be simple to make it easy to verify